FAQs for Inbound International Exchange Students

-How do I apply to FIU as an exchange student?
+How do I apply to FIU as an international exchange student?

-What if my university is not on the list of partner institutions?
+What if my school is not on the list of partner institutions?

 Do I have to pay tuition at FIU?

 International Exchange Students receive a tuition waiver at FIU and pay tuition and fees at their home universities.